EDV4500 Professional Studies Project

 The course objectives define the student learning outcomes for a course.
 The assessment item(s) that may be used to assess student achievement of an objective are shown in parenthesis.
 On completion of this course students will be able to:

 - demonstrate the ability to plan, conduct and report on the investigation and implementation of a substantial teaching and learning project that aligns with the relevant teaching/training curriculum associated with the delivery of their content specialisation.
-(Project Proposal, Project Plan, Ethics Tasks and Project Report)
+(Assignment 1, Assignment 2, Assignment 3)

-- demonstrate competence in and appropriate use of communication, language and literacy skills, including spelling, grammar, punctuation, APA referencing and presentation skills (Project Plan, Ethics Tasks and Project Report).
+- demonstrate competence in and appropriate use of communication, language and literacy skills, including spelling, grammar, punctuation, APA referencing and presentation skills (Assignment 1, Assignment 2, Assignment 3).

 - demonstrate competence in and appropriate use of language and literacy, including spelling, grammar, punctuation and bibliographic referencing.
 (All assessments)